FluentValidation/FluentValidation/docs/inheritance.md

   public DateTime DateOfBirth { get; set; }
 }

-// An organisation is another type of contact,
+// An organization is another type of contact,
-// with a name and the address of their HQ. public class Organisation : IContact {
+// with a name and the address of their HQ. public class Organization : IContact {
   public string Name { get; set; }
   public string Email { get; set; }